 4. Do your models include HD Radio (primarily North America only) and do they include AM?

 Our models include Internet radio and FM radio.
 The FM is primarily included so you’ll have at least something to listen to (in addition to Bluetooth) in case your Wi-Fi network goes down or otherwise becomes unavailable.
 AM is not supported, but as with FM, many AM stations can be tuned using the Internet radio source without reception limitations and with meta data and station logos (where available).
+If the AM station has a free app and you prefer it, you can stream from the app wirelessly via Bluetooth to the Como Audio model.
+The AM band was not available during development and we are unaware of any product like ours that includes an AM tuner, as the competing wireless technologies included in such models can cause reception issues with AM.

 5. The display on my Como Audio model is stuck on “Loading” or “Connecting” or is exhibiting other odd behavior, yet my other devices are okay.
 What do I do?

 This does happen on occasion.
 The good news is it’s usually fixed quickly and easily by simply rebooting your router/modem.
 These devices have a reset button on the back, or you can just unplug it and plug it back in.
 In most cases this clears up any gremlins.
 Sometimes, just pressing a different preset button will do the trick.
+You can also try a System reboot in the System settings menu of your Como Audio model.

 As a last resort, you should perform a Factory reset in the System settings menu, but this will require you to repeat the setup process and resave your presets, so you should jot them down before you do it.